 How to Apply for JICA Scholarship at Ph.D.
 Level

-In order to apply for the JICA Scholarship, applicants will have to undergo these steps.
+In order to apply for the JICA Scholarship, applicants will have to undergo specific steps.

 First, they will need to acquire the agreement to supervise from a faculty member of a program that they are interested in.
 Usually, in order to find a prospective academic supervisor, the applicant is required to communicate directly with his/her prospective academic supervisor at the university via email and provide a self-introductory statement and a letter of intent for his/her period of study at the graduate school.

-Once the applicant clears this round, they can proceed to the next step of the document check.
-Applicants shall receive the notification of the results of this round approximately after 2 weeks.
-Compulsory documents to apply for the Doctoral program typically include:
+Once the applicant clears this round, they can proceed to the the document check.
+Applicants will receive the notification of the results of this round approximately 2 weeks after their submission.

 - Application form.
 Applicants are required to provide information on their personal and educational and/ or employment history.